 The European Space Agency's Giotto got even closer to the nucleus, beaming back spectacular images to Earth.
 Japan sent two probes of its own (Sakigake and Suisei) that also obtained information on Halley.

-Additionally, NASA's International Cometary Explorer (already in orbit since 1978) captured pictures of Halley from 17.3 million miles (28 million kilometers away.)
+Additionally, NASA's International Cometary Explorer (already in orbit since 1978) captured pictures of Halley from 17.3 million miles (28 million km) away.

 "It was inevitable that this most famous of all comets would receive unprecedented attention, but the actual magnitude of the effort has surprised even most of those involved in it," NASA noted in an account of the event.

-Sadly, the astronauts aboard Challenger's STS-51L mission were also scheduled to look at the telescope when they arrived in the orbit, but they never got the chance.
+Sadly, the astronauts aboard Challenger's STS-51L mission were also scheduled to look at the comet, but they never got the chance.
 The shuttle exploded about two minutes after launch on Jan.
-28, 1986, due to a rocket malfunction.
+28, 1986, due to a rocket malfunction, killing all seven astronauts.

 It will be many decades until Halley's gets close to Earth again, but in the meantime you can see its remnants every year.
 The Orionid meteor shower, which is spawned by Halley's fragments, occurs annually in October.
 Halley's also produced a shower in May, called the Eta Aquarids.